 Click here to learn about Career Pathway certificates that lead to an AAS in CIS Software Development.

-Students must complete a minimum of 95 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses must be passed with a grade of ‘C’ or better.
+Students must complete a minimum of 95 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.

 Twenty-four (24) credits must be completed at Southwestern before the AAS CIS Software Development degree is awarded.